 - Huge, covered, zippered pockets on the hip belt (as opposed to the hip pockets on the Coyote 80, which are mesh).

-- Very sizable water bottle pouches on either side of the pack that allow storage of much more than just a nalgene.
+- Very sizable water bottle pouches on either side of the pack allow storage of much more than just a Nalgene.

 - Like the Coyote 80, it has the rare benefit of two hood pockets, although the lid must be unbuckled and lifted to access the second.

 - Like the previous two packs, the Coyote has the daisy chains on the bottom of the bag, which allows you to lash on a sleeping pad.

 - Sleeping bag side compartment allows for internal sleeping bag storage with easy access.